apache/ozone-site/docs/02-quick-start/01-installation/02-kubernetes.md

 scm-public   NodePort    10.105.231.28   <none>        9876:32171/TCP   27s
 ```

-Minikube contains a convenience command to access any of the NodePort services:
+Minikube provides a convenience command to access any of the NodePort services:

 ``` bash
 minikube service s3g-public